Please click on any of the questions to see the answer.

-We’re open on a Tuesday, Wednesday and Thursday from 10am to 4pm.
-There’ll be different activities happening during those times or you can just drop in.
+There are many different activities happening during those times or you can just drop in.
 There will also be some activities taking place outside of these times – take a look at our What's On guide for information on these.

 Anyone in Sheffield aged 18 or over who is affected by an illness that has no cure.
 That includes the family and friends of people with these illnesses.

 It’s an illness that is going to get worse over time.
 So that includes illnesses such as cancer, incurable heart or lung disease, motor neurone disease and a range of other conditions.
 Please ask a member of the Clifford House team if you need clarification on this.

 CAN I COME IF I’M ALREADY A PATIENT AT ST LUKE’S?

 Yes, as long as you can meet your own care needs while you’re here, or bring someone with you who can help you.

 There’s going to be lots of different activities, both indoor and outdoor.
 These include dancing, creative writing, cookery classes, sports quizzes and games, to name but a few!
 Take a look at our What's On guide for full listings.

 Booking is easy.
 The quickest and easiest way is to book online at www.clifford-house.eventbrite.co.uk – all you’ll need is an email address.
 You’ll receive an automatic reminder prior to the event and can simply display your ticket on your phone when you arrive.